Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 The four girls from back then today: Leela, Pushpa, Thangamani, and Rajitha Kumari."

-In our batch, there were students from states like Kashmir, Rajasthan, Delhi, Uttar Pradesh, Bengal, Maharashtra, Andhra Pradesh, Tamil Nadu, and more.
+In our batch, there were students from states like Jammu& Kashmir, Rajasthan, Delhi, Uttar Pradesh, West Bengal, Maharashtra, Andhra Pradesh, Tamil Nadu, and more.
 However, the majority of non-Keralite students were from Andhra Pradesh.
-Among us were also two students from Nepal, and it is a sad truth that even in this era of connectivity, we have been unable to get in touch with them.
+There were two students from Nepal, and it is a sad truth that even in this era of internet connectivity, we have been unable to get in touch with them.

 A journey through the forests of Wayanad – An old photograph.